ryanyuan/twitter-to-kafka/README.md

 This project enables tweets streaming process from [Twitter](https://developer.twitter.com/en/docs/developer-utilities/twitter-libraries.html) to [Kafka](http://kafka.apache.org/).

 # Prerequisite

 You need to have a running Kafka service.

-# Step-by-step
+# Environment configuartions and validations

-Open config.cfg and edit the values using text editor:
+Open `config.cfg` and edit the values using text editor:

 ```
 $ vim config.cfg